Haworthia retusa (L.) Duval

 Aloe retusa, Apicra retusa, Catevala retusa, Haworthia fouchei, Haworthia geraldii, Haworthia multilineata, Haworthia retusa var. retusa, Haworthia solitaria, Kumaria spicata

-Haworthia retusa is a small, rosette forming succulent perennial, up to 4 inches (10 cm) tall.
+Haworthia retusa is a small, rosette-forming, succulent perennial up to 4 inches (10 cm) tall.
 The leaves are very thick, triangular, translucent, green in color, up to 3.1 inch (8 cm) long and up to 0.8 inch (2 cm) wide.
-Flowers are small, tubular and white in color, in racemes up to 20 inches (50 cm) tall, in late spring to summer.
+Flowers are small, tubular and white in color, in racemes up to 20 inches (50 cm) tall and appear in late spring to summer.

 How to Grow and Care